The best day trips and wilderness tours in Algoma

 Among the best places to paddling on Lake Huron, the Turnbull Islands are a hidden gem.
 This donut-shaped archipelago is located in the North Channel, just east of Blind River.
 You’ll find a public launch with overnight parking just off of Highway 17 in Algoma Mills, on Highway 538.
 This destination is best for intermediate to advanced sea kayakers with open water skills; the journey begins with a crossing to Sanford Island, where you’ll find more sheltered conditions.
-This area is undeveloped but you’ll discover several primitive campsites, including a beautiful gravel beach on the north side of Caroline Island that makes a fantastic base for a weekend trip.
+This area is undeveloped but you’ll find several primitive campsites, including a beautiful gravel beach on the north side of Caroline Island that makes a fantastic base for a weekend trip.

 #6 St. Joseph Island Day Trip

 Located 45 minutes east of Sault Ste.
 Marie, St. Joseph Island is an Algoma gem, noted for its outstanding bicycle touring, maple syrup and laid-back vibe.
 It’s also a great place to go paddling, with several options for day trips.
 My trip favourite begins at the picnic area on the north side of the island bridge, off of Highway 548.
 Watch for boat traffic and be mindful of the current beneath the bridge; to be safe you’re best to trace the mainland shore east and use a series of islands as a handrail to reach Campement D’Ours Island.
 The eight-kilometre circumnavigation of this island includes tall pines, narrow channels, sand beaches and rocky shores, as well as glimpses of North Channel lighthouses.